MaiDormo/ml-traffic-prediction/README.md

 # Syntax: ./vm_traffic_pipeline.sh <duration> <pattern> <output_file> <topology>
 sudo ./vm_traffic_pipeline.sh 180 daily ./traffic_capture.pcap tree
 ```

+Note: do not suggest to go below  60 seconds, as it yields to little data for the models.

 Different types of traffic can be generated: